 Michelangelo di Lodovico Buonarroti Simoni was born on 6 March 1475 in the village of Caprese, which is in Tuscany, Italy, approximately 100km to the east of Florence.
-His family were in the banking business and so while not affluent, they certainly weren’t poor.
+His family was in the banking business and so while not affluent, they certainly weren’t poor.
 His father, Leonardo, was also a magistrate in Caprese.
 He and his wife Francesca Neri had five sons, of which Michelangelo was the second, and shortly after he was born, the family moved back to their home city of Florence.
 During this period, though, his mother became ill and so Michelangelo stayed for a while with a family of stonecutters.

 Michelangelo attended grammar school in Florence but academic study was not high on his list of interests and he soon became interested in watching what the local painters and sculptors were doing.
 His father too realised that his second son would not follow in his footsteps to enter the finance business and so he arranged for him to be apprenticed to Domenico Ghirlandaio a well known Florentine painter when Michelangelo was still only thirteen years old.

 In 1489, only a year after starting his apprenticeship, Ghirlandaio arranged for him to spend time at the palace of Florence’s Medici ruler Lorenzo the Magnificent, in order for him to study the sculptures in the palace’s gardens.
-This was an extraordinary opportunity for Michelangelo as it gave him access to not only the sculptures but also to the elite ruling class of Florence as well as poets, painters and sculptors.
+This was an extraordinary opportunity for Michelangelo as it gave him access to not only the sculptures but also to the elite ruling class of Florence as well as poets, painters, and sculptors.
 He also studied anatomy and had direct access to cadavers to help him, which is more than likely what led to Michelangelo’s sculpting style which includes incredible detail of the musculature of the human body.

 After Lorenzo’s death in 1492, Florence was thrown into political turmoil and so Michelangelo fled 100km north to the city of Bologna, where he continued his studies.
 He returned to Florence to begin work as a sculptor three years later.